mouradsidhoumi/mouradsidhoumi/README.md

   ---
 </details>

-- 🌱 I’m currently:
+- 🌱 State:
-  - 🎓 Pursuing a Master's degree of Information Systems and Data
+  - 🎓 Soon graduate of a Master's degree on Information Systems and Data,
+  - 🖥  Embracing web development, with a focus on JavaScript ecosystem, driven by modern best practices (architectures, devSecOps..).
+Having also a flair for UI/UX (at least from an analysis perspective for now),
-  - 🔭 Open for a job opportunity
+  - 🔭 Open for a job opportunity / relocation

 - 🧰 Languages & tools:
   - I use mainly / I'm learning :